thomaspatzke/EQUEL/README.md

 ... | agg ... as name | ...
 ```

-This name can be used to refer to a particular aggregation from postprocessing and output plugins.
+The name can be used to refer to a particular aggregation from postprocessing and output plugins.
+Further aggregations
+are nested into the previous aggregation.
+If the agg keyword is used in a later aggregation, it creates a new
+aggregation instead of the default nesting behavior.

 #### Postprocessing and Output Expressions